 20/20 Powered by PechaKucha presentations

-A big part of that insight and energy comes from the “20/20 Powered by PechaKucha” presentations.
+A big part of the insight and energy at conference comes from the “20/20 Powered by PechaKucha” presentations.

 Over the last few months, brilliant young researchers from all facets of the industry have been competing to become finalists and claim their spot to present at conference.
-With the unenviable task of trying to reduce the field, Dr Catherine Frethey-Bentham with support from her sidekicks Lee Ryan & Spencer Willis, the finalists are:
+With the unenviable task of trying to reduce the field, Dr Catherine Frethey-Bentham with support from Lee Ryan & Spencer Willis, the finalists were:

-Congratulations to the 4 finalists and we wish them the best of luck on September 14th and also a massive well done to all the participants, it takes a lot of work to condense an insightful message into 20 slides per 20 seconds and have the skill and the guts to stand up in front of your peers and compete.
+Congratulations to these 4 finalists and a massive 'well done' to all of the participants.
+It takes a lot of work to condense an insightful message into 20 slides per 20 seconds and have the skill and the guts to stand up in front of your peers and compete.
 We congratulate you all.

 Workshop for Young Researchers: Future Making

 Experience a design approach to future making for the NZ insights industry

 This workshop began with four different provocations for the future of customer insights in New Zealand.
 Our provocateurs included two fellows (Jesvier Kaur and Murray Campbell), a young researcher (Jenni Anderson) and a designer (Sherryn Macdonald from Experience Place).